blairrrrwho/the-wonderful-whimsical-code-quiz/assets/notesToMyself.md

 * it's fine because a wrong answer is still bad
 * but also just a few correct answers could be bad.....
 * we will fix this in the future when javascript and web api's are second nature

+* we ened to add padding and style to the high score page
+* the weird numbers on the buttons